 She has also previously developed a plan to tackle violence for the Metropolitan Police and has published work on Armed Robbery teams, Alcohol and Violence Interventions in a clinical setting and Violence Reduction.
 In addition, Karyn is a Non-Executive Director at Scottish Professional Football League and a board member of Simon Community Scotland and the Centre for Justice Innovation.

-THE SCOTSMAN COLUMN:
+THE SCOTSMAN (MOST RECENT)

 THE SCOTSMAN ARCHIVE: